Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 In the era of widespread antibiotic resistance, infection control holds immense significance.
 Nurses play a critical role in maintaining safe and sanitary healthcare environments.
 They act as the first line of defense against the spread of infectious diseases, undertaking various tasks related to infection control.

-Nurses directly care for patients with contagious illnesses or infections, following strict protocols like hand hygiene and wearing personal protective equipment (PPE) to shield themselves from contamination.
+Nurses directly care for patients with contagious illnesses or infections, following strict protocols like hand hygiene and wearing personal protective equipment (PPE) for nurses to shield themselves from contamination.
 They also educate fellow healthcare workers on safety procedures and ensure adherence to these guidelines.

 What are the 3 Approaches to Infection Control?